corina/ping-js/README.md

 # Ping
-It's basically pong, but with a ~different name~
+It's basically pong, but with a :sparkles: different name :sparkles:

 ## User Stories
 ```